Etex99/procrastinot_prototype/docs/_posts/2025-04-01-participating-in-the-study.markdown

 TODO: add [link to the survey on Webropol]()

-> With any questions regarding the study or any arising issues you can reach me through the following email address.
+> With any questions regarding the study or any arising issues you can reach me through the email address found at the bottom of the web-page.
-> ekemppai18@student.oulu.fi